The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

 Every sweep tells the same four-act story.
 Learn to recognise each act while it is happening — not three candles too late.
+What you are watching is institutional manipulation: a stop hunt run to fill orders where the crowd was forced out.

 One event, four acts